 Summary : For centuries, fortune-seekers risked their lives to find the Northwest Passage, the fabled sea route running between Europe and Asia.
 The greatest geographical problem of the last three centuries, according to the New York Times on November 25, 1852.
-During this 18-day active adventure, cruise through the heart of the Northwest Passage.
+During this active adventure, cruise through the heart of the Northwest Passage.
 Experience first-hand those islands, waterways and wilds that still yield a gratifying sense of achievement for all those who make the voyage, including Beechey Island, made famous by explorers such as Roald Amundsen and Sir John Franklin.
-As recently as 2013, searchers from Parks Canada were still looking for the ships lost in the mid-19th century Franklin Expedition.

 Activities : Birding, Culture, Hiking, Kayaking

-Enjoy an included night in Copenhagen and meet your fellow travelers.
+Enjoy an included night in Ottawa and meet your fellow travelers.

 Kangerlussuaq, Greenland sits just 60 km (37 miles) north of the Arctic Circle at the head of one of the longest fjords in Greenland.
 Musk ox and Arctic foxes inhabit the tundra-covered plain that surrounds the town.
 Arrive by group charter flight and then transfer to the ship.
 Tonight, enjoy views of the fjord as the evening turns to twilight.

 Head north to the village of Itilleq, a typical Greenlandic village.
 Situated on a hollow, Itilleq is on an island without any fresh water.
 The village has approximately 130 inhabitants and offers charming views of colorful native houses along the tundra.